awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-pricing.md

 For information on the costs associated with using Studio notebooks, see [Usage Metering](notebooks-usage-metering.md)\.

-For more information about billing along with pricing examples, see [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/)\.
-On the pricing page, look under one of the AWS Regions supported by Amazon SageMaker Studio\.
+For more information about billing along with pricing examples, see [SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/)\.
+On the pricing page, look under one of the AWS Regions supported by SageMaker Studio\.
 For the regions supported by Studio, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.